w3c/wcag3/guidelines/groups/error-handling/correct-errors/error-messages-persistent.md

 :::tests
 <b>Procedure</b>
-1. Identify the error messages.
+For each error messages:
-2. Verify that the error messages persist until the user fixes the error or dismisses the message.
+1. Verify that the error message persists until the user fixes the error or dismisses the message.

 <b>Expected results</b>
-* #2 is true
+* #1 is true
 :::